 What is the tax agent’s role in VAT Services on Amazon?

 For this service offering, a tax agent is the third-party company who can help you fulfil your legally required VAT filing obligations.
 The tax agent’s duties might include the following and more:

 Preparing your VAT filings and submitting them on your behalf.

-Sending notifications to tax authorities regarding any change in circumstances, such as opting out of taxing in the departure country for distance sales.
+Sending notifications to tax authorities on any change in circumstances, such as opting out of taxing in the departure country for distance sales.

 Assisting with any tax authorities’ questions or audits.

-Note: A tax agent is not an adviser and as a result, the tax agent will, in this capacity, not provide tax advice.
+Note: A tax agent is not an advisor and, as a result, the tax agent, in this capacity, will not provide tax advice.